-The goal of Hamilton's Jurisprudence, Law and Justice Studies Program is to provide students with the analytical and empirical foundation to understand how the theory, practice and meaning of law stimulates civic engagement.
+The goal of the Jurisprudence, Law, and Justice Studies Program is to provide students with the analytical and empirical foundation to understand how the theory, practice, and meaning of law stimulates civic engagement.

 In Hamilton’s Jurisprudence, Law, and Justice Studies Program, students engage in the study of the law through interdisciplinary coursework that emphasizes writing, speaking, and logical reasoning.
 They engage with the law through studying the Constitution, exploring free-speech issues, examining the psychological formation of attitudes toward lawbreakers, arguing legal cases, reading the writing of imprisoned people, understanding court procedures, and more.

 A Sampling of Courses

 Students will work two 3 hour, half-day periods each week Requires discussion, journaling and a research paper that synthesizes various parts of the Justice Lab.

 A survey of the American judicial system.
 An examination of federal and state courts, and the structure of the American judicial system.
 Analysis of how courts interact with the public and other government institutions, and the influences on judicial decision-making.
 Topics also include judicial federalism, criminal and civil procedure, judicial activism, and judicial policy-making.

 Analysis of constitutional doctrines through major cases.
 Function of the Supreme Court as an instrument of government and arbiter of public policy.
 Doctrines include judicial review, federalism, interstate commerce, due process and questions of individual rights.

 Analysis of competing theories of the liberty of expression in the American context.
 Focuses primarily on contemporary political and legal disputes over such morally divisive issues as "hate speech," campus speech codes, pornography, media and Internet censorship, and the proper role of free speech in a democracy.
 Examination of the evolution of American constitutional law concerning freedom of expression.